 Depletion of cod in the Baltic Sea in the 1990s has contributed to a shift in the trophic structure from a cod-dominated system to a clupeid-dominated one.
-Whilst the stock of central Baltic herring has declined recently, the stock of Baltic sprat is healthy.
+Both stocks of central Baltic herring and Baltic sprat are healthy and are considered to be above the point where serious ecosystem impacts could occur and fluctuating at a level consistent with ecosystem needs.

-The ICES Ecosystem Overview (ICES, 2021e) noted that the populations of three seabird species that feed mainly on herring and sprat (common guillemot, razorbill, and Arctic tern) have increased in number over recent decades.
+The ICES Ecosystem Overview (ICES, 2020e) noted that the populations of three seabird species that feed mainly on herring and sprat (common guillemot, razorbill, and Arctic tern) have increased in number over recent decades.
 As noted in the previous clause, prey depletion of the target clupeids is not considered a major threat to the Baltic Sea harbour porpoise and seal populations.
 This suggests that food is available and that herring/sprat at present are not constraining these populations.